-A third key ingredient in the Girl Scouts character-building initiative is an exposure to and appreciation of nature.
+A third key ingredient in the Girl Scouts character-building initiative is exposure to and appreciation of nature.
 It is important for girls to experience the beauty and interconnectivity of life systems to inspire them to preserve and create a more sustainable future for our world.
 Visit the top national parks such as Yosemite, Yellowstone, and the Great Smoky Mountains in North Carolina and Tennessee.
-Hike through the trails, birdwatch, make a picture inventory of all of the wildlife you come across, or camp beneath the stars.
+Hike through the trails, birdwatch, take a picture inventory of all of the wildlife you come across, or camp beneath the stars.
 You can even horseback ride through the Appalachian mountains, visit National Wildlife Refuges across the country, or put your girls in the control seat by having them volunteer at a national park, refuge, local animal shelter, or even picking up trash on the roadside.

 Wildlife is as important as the preservation of the natural surroundings of their habitats.
 If you’d prefer a field trip in the city, look to aquariums and zoos such as the Audubon Nature Institute in New Orleans, one of the top wildlife complexes in the country with wonderful programs suited for Girl Scout troops.
 Also, if you are on the coast, head to the beach for some fun in the sun.
-Learn about the ocean, practice your surfing or body-boarding, and have a sand castle building contest.
-The possibilities are endless and chances are there are parks and nature destinations near you.
+Learn about the ocean, practice your surfing or body-boarding, and have a sandcastle building contest.
+The possibilities are endless and the chances are there are parks and nature destinations near you.

 For your next Girl Scout field trip, you may very well want to experience something new and entertaining without completely compromising character-building principles.
 This is where the arts and cultures come in handy such as a trip to Broadway to see a show.
-If New York City is too far, Chicago has an excellent theater district as does Seattle and Branson, Missouri which has been named the live entertainment capital of the world with over 100 live shows playing year round.
-Some of the best amusement parks in the U.S. such as SeaWorld, Universal Studios, and Disneyland offer group programs perfect for Girl Scout troops of any age so you can learn and have fun simultaneously.
-Take a walk through Manhattan’s Garment District to learn more about the fashion industry, visit the Kennedy Space Center in Florida and see where NASA officials launch astronauts into space, or explore San Francisco’s famous Chinatown.
+If New York City is too far, Chicago has an excellent theater district as does Seattle and Branson, Missouri which has been named the live entertainment capital of the world with over 100 live shows playing year-round.
+Some of the best amusement parks in the U.S. such as Universal Studios and Disneyland, offer group programs perfect for Girl Scout troops of any age so you can learn and have fun simultaneously.
+Take a walk through Manhattan’s Garment District to learn more about the fashion industry, visit the Kennedy Space Center in Florida and see where NASA officials launch astronauts into space or explore San Francisco’s famous Chinatown.
 There are thousands of educational opportunities all over the country that are exciting, unusual, and new to your troop.